Motor racing: McLaren withdraws from Australian GP after virus positive

 “If that effectively shuts down the race, then so be it, we’ll make that call.”

+“The AGPC is currently in discussions with Formula One, the (governing) FIA and the department of health and human services in relation to the broader implications of this test result,” it added.

+A ninth individual “not associated with any Formula One team, the FIA or associated suppliers” had also been assessed and that result was pending.

-Mercedes’ six times world champion Lewis Hamilton told reporters earlier that it was “shocking” the race could go ahead and suggested organizers had put financial concerns ahead of people’s health.
+Mercedes’ six times world champion Lewis Hamilton told reporters earlier that it was “shocking” the race could go ahead and suggested organisers had put financial concerns ahead of people’s health.

+There was also criticism and concern on social media from F1 media at the lack of information and advice being provided by the sport.

+“Tonight I’m so angry and disappointed in #F1.
+This was a scenario that many feared, and it was totally avoidable.
+It’s a sad day for the sport,” said motorsport.com’s F1 editor Jon Noble on Twitter.

 Italy, Europe’s worst affected country, is in lockdown to fight the coronavirus, and the run-up to the race weekend had been dominated by uncertainty over the Italian teams’ ability to attend.